HOOKSETT RAIL TRAIL:

 Length: Hooksett Rail Trail; 1.6 miles

-Hooksett Riverwalk Trail; 1 mile
+Hooksett Riverwalk Trail; 1.5 miles

 Brick Kiln Historic Loop Trail; 0.3 miles